-Mike Comey is the Head of Adoption Marketing for Loyalty Solutions at FIS, a Fortune 500 fintech company with about 55,000 employees operating in 200 locations throughout the world.
+Mike Comey is the Loyalty Insights, Loyalty Solutions at FIS, a Fortune 500 fintech company with about 55,000 employees operating in 200 locations throughout the world.
 FIS serves customers in 3 main areas: (1) merchant solutions, helping merchants process payments from customers; (2) banking solutions, helping banks with core processing, ATM networks, loyalty programs, and more; (3) capital markets, which means investing and financial transactions.
 Comey and his team at FIS (about 5 marketers) work to help banks promote and implement loyalty programs (giving bank customers points, merchandise, and/or cash back for using bank-issued credit/debit cards).
 Mike shared his Eloqua success story at a recent meeting of an (Virtual) Eloqua Users Group, hosted by Sojourn’s Karin “KP” Pindle, Senior Marketing Automation & Strategy Consultant.

 On the marketing challenges FIS faced